-Note: The sole purpose of this procedure is the creation of CD to install the management software to the client.
+Solution of CD to install the management software to the client.

 1. Insert the ExpressBuilder DVD in a computer equipped with a DVD drive.

 - 2. Close the Autorun menu if it is displayed. - 3.
 Copy the below files of ExpressBuilder to a hard disk using the Explorer.